-Thailand Title Deeds and Land Titles
+Thailand Title Deeds and Land Titles for Property in Thailand

-The most secure type of land title in Thailand is called Chanote.
+The most secure type of land title for property in Thailand is called a Chanote.
 This is a true land title deed and officially called Nor Sor (4) or more commonly referred to as Chanote.
 This is land that has been accurately surveyed using a global positioning system (GPS) to set the area and boundaries of the land and plot them against the national land survey grid.
 A common sign of Chanote titled land is the existence of numbered concrete posts in the ground marking the boundaries.

 A person with their name shown on a Chanote title deed has the legal right to the land and can use the deed to confirm this right to government authorities.
-Still a large percentage of the land in Phuket has yet to be surveyed.
+Still, a large percentage of the land in Phuket has yet to be surveyed.
 For this reason, Chanote titled land can often be hard to find and thus commands a premium.

 Nor Sor (3) Gor